mysociety/alaveteli/doc/manual/installing/manual_install.md

 use the above repositories.
 Instead, comment out those two lines in `config/packages` before following the next step (and install bundler manually).

-Now install the packages that are listed in config/packages using apt-get:
+Now install the packages relevant to your system using apt-get:

+    # Debian Squeeze
+    sudo apt-get install $(cat config/packages.debian-squeeze)

+    # Ubuntu Precise
-    sudo apt-get install `cut -d " " -f 1 config/packages | grep -v "^#"`
+    sudo apt-get install $(cat config/packages.ubuntu-precise)

 Some of the files also have a version number listed in config/packages - check that you have appropriate versions installed.
-Some also list "|" and offer a choice of packages.
+Some also list "`|`" and offer a choice of packages.

 ## Install Ruby dependencies